OpeOnikute/opeonikute.github.io/posts/2020-year-in-review.md

 My reasons for the transition were achieved in just 6 months and then my expectations kept getting exceeded.
 I also managed to get promoted within my first 3 months which was cool 🎉.

-My role is a blend of Observability & DevOps, which means I get to spend a lot of time looking under the hood to understand how complex systems work, building tools to automate that and sharing that information with other engineers.
+My role is a blend of Observability & DevOps, which means I get to spend a lot of time looking under the hood to understand how complex systems work, building tools to automate that and sharing the information with everyone (evangelism).

 ## Observability